 Florida Personal Injury Statute of Limitations

-In the state of Florida, the 1 in personal injury cases is three (3) years from the date on which the accident occurred and the injuries were sustained.
+In the state of Florida, the statute of limitations1 in personal injury cases is three (3) years from the date on which the accident occurred and the injuries were sustained.
 This means that absent some very limited exceptions, any personal injury claim or lawsuit for damages must be brought within this three-year period; otherwise, the plaintiff is forever barred from seeking monetary recovery for injuries and damages sustained in the auto accident.